AranFononi/Hogwarts-Sorting-Personal-iOS-App/README.md

 # Hogwarts Sorting

-### Personal Project (Independent)
+### Project for Section 11: **Personalized House Quiz App**

-This personal project was developed using knowledge up to Section 11 of the **Complete iOS Development Bootcamp** by Angela Yu.
-The app determines a user’s Hogwarts house based on a series of personality-based questions, following the MVC architecture and using multiple view controllers.
+This project was developed using knowledge up to Section 11 of the **Complete iOS Development Bootcamp** by Angela Yu.

 ## Project Overview
-The **Hogwarts Sorting** app is designed to assign a user to one of the four Hogwarts houses based on their responses to a series of questions.
-With dynamic updates and real-time progress tracking, this app calculates personality traits like bravery, ambition, kindness, and more to deliver a final house assignment at the end of the quiz.
+The **Hogwarts Sorting** app is designed to assign a user to one of the four Hogwarts houses based on their responses to a series of personality-based questions.
+With dynamic updates and real-time progress tracking, this app calculates traits like bravery, ambition, kindness, and more to deliver a final house assignment.

 ## What I Learned
 In this project, I focused on: